Skip to main content

 Start the local runtime

 Starts a background container named helix-my-helix-app-dev on port 6969.
-The CLI waits until the gateway accepts POST /v1/query before returning.For attached log streaming use helix start dev --foreground and stop with Ctrl-C.For persistent local storage use helix start dev --disk, or initialize the project with helix init local --disk to make disk mode the default for that instance.
+The CLI waits for GET /healthz to report ready before returning.For attached log streaming use helix start dev --foreground and stop with Ctrl-C.For persistent local storage use helix start dev --disk, or initialize the project with helix init local --disk to make disk mode the default for that instance.

 3